| Pipes can be manufactured from steel, aluminum,

 Because of their inherent resistance to corrosion and ease

-conditioning, refrigeration, and water supply installations.
+in heating, air conditioning, refrigeration, and water supply

-includes Types K, L, M, and DWV for water and drain service.
+tube.
+ASTM Standard B88 includes Types K, L, M, and DWV

-ASTM Standard B280 specifies air-conditioning and refrigeration
+for water and drain service.
+ASTM Standard B280 specifies

-(ACR) tube for refrigeration service.
+air-conditioning and refrigeration (ACR) tube for refrigeration

 Types K, L, M, and DWV designate descending wall thicknesses